- Most Doritos contain milk or cheese ingredients and are not vegan. However a few flavors might be vegan.

 Corn, Vegetable Oil (Corn, Canola, and/or Sunflower Oil), Salt, Sugar, Monosodium Glutamate, Fructose, Sodium Diacetate, Soy Sauce (Soybean, Wheat, Salt), Onion Powder, Maltodextrin (Made from Corn), Hydrolyzed Soy Protein, Hydrolyzed Corn Protein, Garlic Powder, Torula Yeast, Malic Acid, Extractives of Paprika, Spices, Caramel Color, Disodium Inosinate, Disodium Guanylate, Dextrose, and Natural Flavor.

-Caramel color is usually just made from sugar.
-It’s different than caramel, which isn’t vegan in many cases.
+- Caramel color – Caramel color is usually just made from sugar.
+It’s different than caramel, which isn’t vegan in many cases

 Doritos Flavors that are NOT Vegan

 Most Doritos are not vegan because they have a ton of dairy ingredients.

 Take the ingredients for the “Flamin’ Hot Nacho” flavor as an example.
 It contains (among others):

 Whey, Cheddar Cheese (Milk, Cheese Cultures, Salt, Enzymes), Buttermilk, Artificial color, Romano Cheese, Whey Protein Concentrate, Lactose, Skim Milk, Milk Protein Concentrate

 Here’s a list of Doritos flavors that are clearly not vegan because they have milk products in them:

 - Flamin’ Hot (all varieties, e.g. Nacho, Limon)